betoluco/data_processing_for_quietavenue/audio_processing/README.md

 # Description
-This project extracts the data out of audio files.
-The data is used in to create graphics
+Extracts data out of audio files, creating a JSON file used to draw grphics with d3.jw

 # Setup